Printy-Studios/mini-task/README.md

 ## mini-task.json|js

-The `mini-task.json|js` file specifies the project scoped settings.
+The `minitask.js` file specifies the project scoped settings.

-A typical `mini-task.json` file looks like this
+A typical configuration looks like this:

 ```
 {